Near-degeneracy effects in Quadrupolar Mixed Modes. From an Asymptotic Description to Data Fitting: Data analysis framework

-When the inclination angle of the rotation axis is such that the $m=0$ components of the multiplet splittings are not visible, we cannot use the above method to yield an estimate of $q_2$.
+\paragraph{Priors on the $\ell=2$ modes coupling parameter $q_2$ using the $\ell=1$ mode coupling parameter $q_1$} When the inclination angle of the rotation axis is such that the $m=0$ components of the multiplet splittings are not visible, we cannot use the above method to yield an estimate of $q_2$.
 Indeed the previous method relies on the frequencies of the pure mixed modes not affected by dynamical processes which is not the case for the components of a multiplet with $\lvert m\rvert>0$.
 Hence, we derive an upper bound of $q_2$ as a function of $q_1$.
 In order to do so, let us use the approximation that in the evanescent zone $N\ll\omega\ll S_\ell$ where $N$ is the Brunt-Väisälä frequency and $S_\ell$ the Lamb frequency.
 In the approximation of a thick evanescent zone, the transmission coefficient can be approximated as \citep{1989nos..book.....U,2016PASJ...68...91T}:

 where $r_0$ is the turning point between the g-mode cavity and the evanescent zone which is independent on $\ell$ and $r_\ell$ is the turning point at the limit between the evanescent zone and the p-cavity.\\ While this thick evanescent zone approximation may not be applicable for $\ell=1$ modes, we know from \cite{2016PASJ...68..109T} that $t_{\ell,\mathrm{thick}}>t_{\ell,\mathrm{thin}}$ where $t_{\ell,\mathrm{thin}}$ is the transmission coefficient computed with the asymptotic equation appropriate when the evanescent zone is thin \citep{2016PASJ...68..109T,2025A&A...700A...1V}.
 Hence, this approximation is appropriate in the search of an upper boundary on $q_2$.
 Because for the same frequency $r_2>r_1$ since $S_\ell$ is an increasing function of $\ell$, that implies that: